-§ This product is intended for integration into end - user equipment.
-All the required procedures for CE marking of end - user equipment should be followed.
+[§] This product is intended for integration into end-user equipment.
+All CE marking procedures of end-user equipment should be followed.
 (The CE mark is placed on selected products.)

-ISO is a registered trademark of the International Organization of Standards.
+^{} ISO is a registered trademark of the International Organization of Standards